mitogen-hq/mitogen/docs/ansible.rst

 Mitogen for Ansible
 ^^^^^^^^^^^^^^^^^^^

-Temporary h
+As Mitogen can execute new-style modules from RAM, and transfer files to target user accounts without first writing an intermediary file in any separate login account, handling is relatively simplified.

-Temporary directory handling is fiddly and varies across major Ansible releases.
+Temporary directories must exist to maintain compatibility with Ansible, as many modules introspect :data:`sys.argv` to find a directory where they may write files, however only one directory exists for the lifetime of each interpreter, its location is consistent for each account, and it is always privately owned by that account.

-Temporary directories must exist to maintain compatibility with Ansible, as many modules introspect :data:`sys.argv` to find a directory where they may write files, however only one directory exists for the lifetime of each interpreter, its location is consistent for each target account, and it is always privately owned by that account.
+During startup, the persistent remote interpreter tries the paths below until one is found that is writeable and lives on a filesystem with ``noexec``

-The paths below are tried until one is found that is writeable and lives on a filesystem with ``noexec`` disabled:
+disabled:

 1. ``$variable`` and tilde-expanded ``remote_tmp`` setting from ``ansible.cfg``